ppy/osu-wiki/wiki/Gameplay/Hit_object/Hit/en.md

 [Drumrolls](/wiki/Gameplay/Hit_object/Drumroll) can be finishers as well, but their ticks are worth more than regular ones simply for being collected, and hitting them with both keys awards nothing extra.[^big-drumrolls]

-The [osu!taiko ranking criteria](/wiki/Ranking_criteria/osu!taiko) restricts where finishers may be placed, since pressing two keys at once takes longer to recover from than a single hit — for example, lower difficulties outright forbid them in dense patterns.
+The [osu!taiko ranking criteria](/wiki/Ranking_criteria/osu!taiko) restrict where finishers may be placed, since pressing two keys at once takes longer to recover from than a single hit — for example, lower difficulties outright forbid them in dense patterns.

 ## Judgement